• Skip to main content

 I think it’s good to have these big grand ambitious plans.
 Life would be really boring if you didn’t have that.
 I think reflexive cynicism about this sort of thing is just as bad as blind belief because it’s these things that really do change the world.

 What I learned then is that there are no shortcuts.
-You just have to call everybody, and talk to everybody, and be open-minded, and ask as many questions as you can.
+You just have to call everybody, talk to everybody, be open-minded, and ask as many questions as you can.
 You actually cannot handicap either who’s going to talk to you or who’s not.
 You can’t even handicap the people from whom you’re going to get the best information.

 Transcript